Annytomica/cherry-mildew-detector/README.md

 - **pandas**: Examples of use include handling dataframes, evaluation reports and structuring prediction probabilities.
 - **matplotlib**: Examples of use include creating the montage layout, saving plots as images and creating fugures with mutliple plots.
 - **seaborn**: For enhanced plot visualisation, such as model training history accuracy and losses line plots, label frequency bar plots
-- **Pillow**: Used for image processing such as resizing, retrieving image properties and image uploading.
+- **pillow**: Used for image processing such as resizing, retrieving image properties and image uploading.
 - **joblib**: Examples of use include loading and saving .pkl files.
 - **scikit-learn**: Examples of use include model evaluation such as confusion matrix and classification report.
 - **tensorflow.keras**: Used for building training and testing models and making predictions using model.